Target (rapper)

 Nenad Šimun, also known by his stage names Target or Mladi Gospar, is a Croatian rapper.

+Career

 He began his career in 1994.
 He was first in a group called "Young Lordz" but they disbanded in 1996 and soon he and General Woo formed a duo called Tram 11.
 As part of Tram 11 he became one of the best Croatian rappers up until 2003 when he went solo.
 He is best known for his songs "Mokri snovi", "Ritam Grada", "Furam obleku" and "Stavi ovo na roštilj".
 He is the head of his own label WorkshopClass.